NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 You can also review tasks in a separate popup window using the command:
 `/Process Overdue Items in Separate Window`
-This will pop up a window that shows Overdue and potentially LeftOpen tasks.
+This will pop up a window that shows Overdue (and optionally LeftOpen tasks).
 LeftOpen tasks are open tasks in notes in the last 30 days that are still open but not scheduled.
 By default, the plugin will search for LeftOpen tasks, but you can turn that off in the plugin settings with the setting: `Review Forgotten Tasks After Overdue`

 ### Filtering Tasks in the Window